Statistikk innhold

 Accommodation

-The statistics show the level and development of overnight stays at hotels, campsites, holiday villages, hostels, and private holiday homes rented through Norwegian intermediaries.
+The statistics show the level and development of guest nights at hotels, camping sites, holiday dwellings and youth hostels, and private holiday homes rented through Norwegian intermediaries.
 Figures are published monthly at various geographical levels.

 • Guest nights